Lodheshwar Mahadev Mandir

-Lodheshwar Mahadev Mandir is the temple of Lord Shiva.
-It is located in village Mahadeva, Ram Nagar tehsil in Barabanki district, Uttar Pradesh,India.
+Lodheshwar Mahadev Temple is a Hindu temple of Shiva, located in village Mahadeva, Ram Nagar tehsil in Barabanki district, Uttar Pradesh, India.
 The deity of Shivling worshiped in this temple is one of the rarest of the 52 Shivlings found on the Shakti Pithas across India.
 This ancient temple has been mentioned several times in Mahabharat.
+Lodheshwar Mahadev is Kuldevta of Lodhi Rajputs.
 Its importance has been mentioned in many Hindu scriptures and holy books.
 This shakti peetha is considered to be one of the most sacred places on earth.

 Location

 It is a Shiva temple which is situated at village Mahadeva in tehsil Ram Nagar of district Barabanki on the banks of Ghaghra.

 History

 There are several instances in Mahabharata where this ancient temple is referred to.
 Pandav after the Mahabharata had performed the Mahayagya at this place, a well exists even today by the name Pandav-Kup.
-It is said that the water of the well is having spiritual qualities and those who drink this water get cured of a number of ailments.The Kula-dèvatā of Lodhi Kshatriya Samaj is Lodheshwar Mahadev.
+It is said in the vedas that the water of the well is having spiritual qualities and those who drink this water get cured of a number of ailments.
+When Parshurama was cleansing the earth of kshatriyas, the surviving lodhis went to their Kuldevta Lodheshwar Mahadev to help them.
+He then asked them to drop their weapons thus their warrior lineage and pick up agricultural tools.
+Hence, many of them were the large landowners and zamindars till to date.